plone/training/docs/mastering-plone/dexterity_3.md

 ## Summary

-- You created a new content type to store information on sponsors
+- You created a new content type to store information on sponsors.
-- You learned how to protect individual fields from being edited with permissions
+- You learned how to protect individual fields from being edited with permissions.
-- Next you will learn how to display the sponsors at the bottom of every page
+- Next you will learn how to apply updates without completely reinstalling the add-on.